 Once data entry is completed, or the prescribed Excel spreadsheets loaded and joined to form a single spreadsheet if necessary, the program is run, and a result is obtained, almost immediately.
 In addition, if requested, the data entered can be left with the client as an Excel spreadsheet or PDF file emailed to the client.
 A paper copy of that detailed data can be provided, but with a large election that can extend to a large number of pages.

-Any IBM-compatible computer, running Windows 98 or later, is satisfactory.
-A single USB drive is sufficient.
-Inkjet or laser printers are equally acceptable.
-If a printer is unavailable, the report is usually simple enough to be transcribed from the monitor display, but PRSAV-T Inc. can print a report and post or email it to the client.
-PRSAV-T Inc. can usually bring a laptop (to be used by its Officers only), but many clients prefer to have us use their computers.
+Any IBM-compatible computer, running Windows 98 or later, is satisfactory, but a Mac is not.
+A single USB drive suffices.
+If a printer is unavailable, the report is usually simple enough to be transcribed from the monitor display or as a screenshot, but PRSAV-T Inc. can print a report and post or email it to the client.
+PRSAV-T Inc. can usually bring a laptop (to be used by its Officers only), but many clients prefer to have it use their personal computers.

-Filling any casual vacancies after a PR election: Click on the hyperlink at left for more details.
-The PRSA recommends that the important principle of direct election by the voters of all the representatives, as also specified in Sections 7 and 24 of the Australian Constitution, be maintained in the filling of casual vacancies by a prescribed re-examination of the ballots cast at the election at which the vacating representatives were elected.
+Filling any casual vacancies after a PR-STV election: Click on the hyperlink at left for more details.
+The PRSA recommends that the important principle of direct election by the voters of all the representatives - as also specified in Sections 7 and 24 of the Australian Constitution - be maintained in the filling of casual vacancies by a prescribed re-examination of the ballots cast at the election at which the vacating representatives were elected.

-Surchages A-D: The minimum base hourly charge per person assisting increases by 25 percent of the base charge for each case, A to D below.
+Surcharges A-D: The base hourly charge per person assisting increases by 25 percent of the base charge for each case, A to D below.
 It doubles in the event - which good planning would normally make unlikely - that all four surcharges A-D apply.

-For single-vacancy polls only, the expression, “the majority-preferential method (alternative vote)” is to be substituted for the expression below, “the Single Transferable Vote method of proportional representation”.
+For single-vacancy polls only, the expression, “majority-preferential method (alternative vote)” is to be substituted for the expression below, “proportional representation using the single transferable vote (PR-STV)”.
+An acceptable alternative term for that latter expression there, and below, is 'quota-preferential method of proportional representation'.

-* * * * * *
+* * * * * * * *